 A brief history of the Eastern Counties Omnibus Company . . .

-(from its formation in 1931 to full convergence with the National Bus Company in 1971)
+(from its formation on the 14th of July 1931 to its full convergence with the National Bus Company on the 1st of January 1970)

 Early beginnings . . .